jacksbox/hide-fb-stream-chrome-extension/README.md

 # hide-fb-stream-chrome-extension

-Hides the facebook stream unless you confirm
+Hides the facebook stream unless you confirm to show it